filecoin-project/FIPs/FIPS/fip-XXXX.md

 To highlight this point:

-1. The DagCBOR spec has been tweaked _many_ times and I have little confidence that it won't change again in the future.
+1. The DagCBOR spec has been tweaked _many_ times and may change again in the future.
 2. The validation rules are [complicated](https://github.com/ipld/ipld/blob/master/specs/codecs/dag-cbor/spec.md#strictness).
 3. Most DagCBOR implementations _don't_ (or haven't until recently) correctly implemented this spec.